RULES of REGISTRATION

 ACM‘s total liability in contract, (including negligence or breach of statutory duty), misinterpretation, restitution, or otherwise arising in connection with the performance of this agreement shall be limited to the Services Fee.

-The client will indemnify ACM against any claims or losses suffered by ACM as a result of misuse or misrepresentation by the client of any logo, approval or registration given to the client by ACM under these Certification Agreement & Rules.
 Current requirements (The National Accreditation Logo & Symbols: Conditions for use by UKAS and UKAS accredited organisations on the use of logos) are found on our web site www.acmcert.com

-23. Entire Agreement
+25. Entire Agreement

 This Contract constitutes the whole agreement between the parties and supersedes all previous agreements between the parties relating to its subject manner.